-- 41.19 - In the event that either Party to this Collective Agreement believes that a grievance remains unresolved following completion of the grievance procedures set out above in this Article, and if that Party wishes to proceed to arbitration, that Party shall notify the President of the other Party, within ten (10) days of receipt of the disposition of the grievance at Stage 2, of the intention to submit the dispute to arbitration, naming therein one (1) arbitrator to the Arbitration Board and formulating the question to be submitted to arbitration.
+41.19 (a) In the event that either Party to this Collective Agreement believes that a grievance remains unresolved following completion of the grievance procedures set out above in this Article, and if that Party wishes to proceed to arbitration, that Party shall notify the President of the other Party, within ten (10) days of receipt of the disposition of the grievance at Stage 2, of the intention to submit the dispute to arbitration, naming therein one (1) arbitrator to the Arbitration Board and formulating the question to be submitted to arbitration.
 The President receiving this notice shall respond in writing within ten (10) days naming one (1) arbitrator to the Arbitration Board, and raising any objections to the question formulated.
-Representatives of the Parties shall make every reasonable attempt to formulate a statement of the agreed facts and/or issues for presentation to the Arbitration Board at least ten (10) days prior to the arbitration hearing. - b) Notwithstanding the provisions of Article 41.19 a), where any Employee is subject to termination, or where violation of either Article 14 (Academic Freedom) or Article 15 (Non Discrimination) is alleged, the grievor may submit the matter to arbitration whether or not the Association believes that the grievance has been resolved.
-An Employee submitting such a matter to arbitration shall proceed in the manner set out in Article 41.19 a) except that both Parties shall be notified.
-Such an Employee shall be entitled to whatever assistance CAUT is willing to provide. - 41.20 The two (2) arbitrators so named shall choose a chairperson for the Arbitration Board, within ten (10) days of the appointment of the arbitrator named by the responding party, from the following list:
+Representatives of the Parties shall make every reasonable attempt to formulate a statement of the agreed facts and/or issues for presentation to the Arbitration Board at least ten (10) days prior to the arbitration hearing.

+Notwithstanding the provisions of Article 41.19(a), where any Employee is subject to termination, or where violation of either Article 14 (Academic Freedom) or Article 15 (Non-Discrimination) is alleged, the grievor may submit the matter to arbitration whether or not the Association believes that the grievance has been resolved.
+An Employee submitting such a matter to arbitration shall proceed in the manner set out in Article 41.19(a) except that both Parties shall be notified.
+Such an Employee shall be entitled to whatever assistance CAUT is willing to provide.

+- 41.20 The two (2) arbitrators so named shall choose a chair for the Arbitration Board, within ten (10) days of the appointment of the arbitrator named by the responding party, from the following list:

+- Susan Ashley

+- Gus Richardson

+- Bruce Outhouse

+- Michel Picher

+- Pam Picher

+- Doug Stanley